tyoeer/tyoeerUtils/README.md

 # License

- Chaoshead is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).
+ tyoeerUtils by tyoeer is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).